 Outsourced general counsel is an innovative risk management approach for small businesses.
 I find many small businesses have day-to-day legal issues that go unmet.
-The company is simply not big enough to hire an in-house counsel and outside counsel is too expensive.
+The company is simply not big enough to hire an in-house counsel.
 Each legal issue is important and can impact the company’s bottom line.
-However, It may not be enough to justify hiring an attorney and paying a standard expensive retainer and hourly rate.
+However, it may not be enough to justify hiring an attorney and paying a standard expensive retainer and hourly rate.
 Non-lawyers in the small business may be attempting to resolve their legal questions via google or simply guessing.

 I may be a great fit to serve those companies as outsourced general counsel.
 Our arrangement could be as little as a few hours a month or as much as several days per month.
 For example, we may focus on the following legal needs:

 - Management and retention of employees;

 - Review and update employment agreements and employee handbooks;

 - Manage contracts and update service agreements with partners and suppliers;